 If the beach isn't your thing, head inland on the famed Yucatán Peninsula, where you'll find this five-star resort (near the historic city of Mérida).
 While each of the 40 villas is done up in a contemporary style (and tucked away among flora and fauna, so no one will see you skinny dip in your private plunge pool), the main building is a resorted 19th-century hacienda, giving you a look into the elegance of Mexico's past.
-The spa, meanwhile, offers a totally new idea—it's built directly into a cenote, an underground waterhole sacred in the local culture.
+The spa, meanwhile, offers a totally new idea—it's built at the foot of a cenote, an underground waterhole sacred in the local culture.

 Banyan Tree Mayakoba

 Every freestanding villa at this überglam oasis is done up with handcrafted Mayan furnishings and a private pool.
-The food is top-notch, too: Dishes at Cello Cucina Italiana are Mediterranean-influenced, while Saffron serves Thai classics.
+The food is top-notch, too: Dishes at Cello are inspired by northern Italy, while Saffron serves Thai classics.
 (Also book a special private-dining evening in La Cava, inside the hotel's wine cellar).
 But if you're in the mood for something distinctly Mexican, don't worry—you can still find plentiful, perfectly salted margaritas by the pool.

 Belmond Casa de Sierra Nevada

-San Miguel de Allende is climbing the bucket-list ladder for travelers who seek authentic local experiences.
-And that's front and center at this center city grande dame, made up of six Spanish colonial mansions.
-Each of the 37 bright and airy rooms mixes historic and modern furnishings with unique accents made by local artisans like talavera-tiled floors, hand-stenciled walls, and copper bathtubs.
-But outside is where you want to be in this charming cultural capital, so step out into the central courtyard, filled with climbing bougainvillea, and lie by the picture-perfect pool overlooking the city and mountains.
+San Miguel de Allende is climbing the bucket-list ladder for travelers who seek local experiences.
+This city is known for the presence of six mansions, remnants of the region's Spanish colonization.
+Each of its 37 bright and airy rooms mixes historic and modern furnishings with unique accents—talavera-tiled floors, hand-stenciled walls, copper bathtubs—made by local artisans.
+But outside is where you want to be in this cultural capital, so step out into the central courtyard filled with climbing bougainvillea, and lie by the picture-perfect pool overlooking the city and mountains.